1932 Freeport hurricane: Preparations, impact, and aftermath

 Heavy rainfall occurred across the coast and further inland due to the storm.
 Four locations set 24-hour rainfall records for the month of August, the highest of which was set near Angleton, recording 9.93 in of rain on August 13.
 Angleton also faced a water shortage after its pumping station was destroyed.
 The remnants of the storm produced as much as 12 in of rain in Oklahoma.

+Occupants in four vehicles were rescued by the United States Coast Guard near San Luis Pass.